EdDataScienceEES/tutorial-Kirstb-04/index.md

 On the other hand this example looks more like a school project than a proffessional document to be taken seriously.
-It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and overuse of underlining and making words bold, and so looks messy and unproffessional.
+It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and overuse of underlining and making words bold, and so it looks messy and unproffessional.

 3. [Just right](Example_markdowns/BBC_good.md)